lmstudio-ai/venvstacks/docs/overview.rst

 .. code-block:: console

-   $ python -m venvstacks publish --tag-outputs --output-dir demo_artifacts sklearn_demo/venvstacks.toml
+   $ venvstacks publish --tag-outputs --output-dir demo_artifacts sklearn_demo/venvstacks.toml

 Once the environments have been successfully built, the ``publish`` command allows each layer to be converted to a separate